anocaj/wasm-postgres-bridge/TESTING_GUIDE.md

 # WebSocket-Database Integration Testing Guide

-This guide shows you how to test the WebSocket-Database integration that was implemented in Task 5.
+This guide shows you how to test the WebSocket-Database integration that was implemented.

 ## Prerequisites